 I-751 Waiver Where a Marriage Ends in Divorce

-Most foreign-born persons who marry U.S. citizens (or permanent residents) apply for a green card in order to remain in the U.S. with their new husband or wife.
-In order to become a permanent resident, they must first file for a 2-year, or conditional, green card, and then apply to remove the condition and obtain a 10-year green card.
+Most foreign-born persons who marry U.S. citizens apply for a green card in order to remain in the U.S. with their spouse.
+In order to become a permanent resident, they must first file for a 2-year conditional green card, and then submit form I-751 to apply to remove the condition and obtain a 10-year green card.

 But what if your marriage ends in divorce or annulment before the 2 years are up?
 Can you still keep your green card?
 Will you be deported?

 “With the invaluable help of Carl Shusterman’s team my wife and I fulfilled our dream of being together after being apart for several years.
 The immigration process is a very delicate matter and the paperwork needs to be presented properly, and when it is about being with your loved ones, you should only let the best in the business handle your case.”
 (More client reviews…)

-For more information, please visit our Green Cards through Marriage page or speak to one of our attorneys.
+For more information, please visit our Green Cards through Marriage page or schedule a legal consultation with one of our attorneys.